 An asset class 99% uncorrelated from finance

-Only a few people realised that sports betting is a prediction market exaclty as finance: in fact, in both cases, the difference between making profits or losses is the ability to estimate the correct bying price, especially if you apply the value investng strategy.
+Only a few people realised that sports betting is a prediction market exaclty as finance: in fact, in both cases, the difference between making profits or losses is the ability to estimate the correct bying price, especially if you apply the value investing strategy.
 Through Artificial Intelligence algorithms, it’s possible to do a fundamental quantitative analysis and use the same methods and strategies used in finance.

 Sports betting remains one of the few asset classes truly unrelated to the economy since there is no relationship between global politics and economic events and the outcome of a football match.